linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 To sum up, the carry trade strategy was subject to a good deal of volatility, and over the decade from the start of 1992 to the end of 2001, the highs and lows canceled each other out in the long run.
 On November 1, 2001, for example, the average return on this carry trade was virtually zero.
 Cumulative interest since 1992 on the two currencies expressed in yen was virtually the same, about  $13\%$ .
 Over that period, 100 yen placed in either currency at the start would have been worth 113 yen by the end.

 What happened after that date?
 Subsequent trends again caused the value of Australian investment to pull ahead, as can be seen in panel (a) by the mostly positive returns registered month after month from 2002 to 2006.
-By June 2007
+By June 2007 cumulative profits were well over ¥100.

 # FIGURE 22-4